Division of Business Assets in German Divorce Cases

 • Agree to have the equalisation claim paid in instalments.

-These are just some of the recommended steps to take to reduce the impact of the divorce on your business assets.
-Should an agreement be reached which is favourable to all sides, prepare a notarially-designed legal agreement.
-Remember, an amicable divorce is usually the preferred option for all parties, especially in cases with children involved.
-An amicable divorce allows for more accessible future arrangements concerning child custody and access and a smoother and less time-consuming divorce process.
+These are just some of the recommended measures to minimise the impact of the divorce on your business assets.
+Should an agreement be reached which is favourable to all parties, ensure a notarised agreement is prepared.
+An amicable divorce is usually the preferred option for all parties, especially in cases where children are involved.
+An amicable divorce allows for easier future agreements on child custody and access and makes for a smoother and less time-consuming divorce process.
+Antagonistic divorce proceedings can otherwise cause more damage and suffering than necessary.

 Schlun & Elseven Logo